 Prevention of pregnancy stretch marks is a woman’s best bet (unless of course you are one of those lucky few women who manage not to get pregnancy stretch marks at all).

 How to prevent stretch marks (the process)

-Also bear in mind that this is a process.
+Bear in mind that prevention of stretch marks is a process.
 In many cases it will take time and will require a combination of different factors or lifestyle adjustments together to achieve the best results.

 As with most bodily changes; the main event is going on inside, at a cellular level.
 A great way to prevent pregnancy stretch marks is through proper nutrition and healthy living.